jetrockets/metka/README.md

 ### View Strategy

+Data about taggings will be agregated in SQL View.
 The easiest way to implement but the most slow on SELECT.

 ```bash
 rails g metka:strategies:view --source-table-name=NAME_OF_TABLE_WITH_TAGS